petermatts/petermatts/README.md

 My real name is Matthew Peters.

-GitHub required I make a unique username, and after a little bit of thinking I came up with the solution.
+GitHub required I make a unique username for my account, and after a little bit of thinking I came up with my solution.

-My last name ends in an 's', and without that 's' my name is made of 2 common first namers.
-So I decided to swap my first (abbreviated) and last names leaving the 's' in its place to get peter + matt + s = petermatts, a unique username.
+My last name ends in an 's', and without that 's' my name is made of 2 common first names (Matt and Peter).
+I decided to swap my first (abbreviated) name and last name leaving the 's' in its place to get peter + matt + s = petermatts, a unique username.

 <br/>